nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Step 2.
 The user executes an `edit s/1 Mon 08:30` command which edits the index 0 of the `SessionList` displayed on the GUI.
 This creates a new Session instance with the string input of the format `EEE HH:mm`.
 		The `Session` instances in the `SessionList` of the `Person` is immediately sorted using the `Session` class `compareTo` implementation.

 Step 3.
-The user executes an `session 1 s/ Tue 09:00` command which creates a new instance of `Session` with the string input of the format `EEE HH:mm` and adds it to the `SessionList` of the `Person` of the first Person Card shown in the GUI.
+The user executes a `session 1 s/ Tue 09:00` command which creates a new instance of `Session` with the string input of the format `EEE HH:mm` and adds it to the `SessionList` of the `Person` of the first Person Card shown in the GUI.
 	The `Session` instances in the modified `SessionList` of the `Person` is immediately sorted using the `Session` class `compareTo` implementation.

 Step 4.
 The user executes a `view Alice Pauline` command which puts the `Person` with the name Alice Pauline in view mode.